teivah/100-go-mistakes/docs/index.md

 * When a fixed number of worker goroutines send a data to a shared channel.
 * When using channel for rate-limiting problems.
 Other than the above mentioned scenarios, you should have a good reason to specify a channel size other than one for buffered channels.
-A unbuffered channel can slow down the program a bit as compare to buffered channel, since the producer goroutine has to wait until the receiver goroutine ready to accept the message.
+A unbuffered channel can slow down the program as compare to buffered channel, since the producer goroutine has to wait until the receiver goroutine ready to accept the message.

 ### Forgetting about possible side effects with string formatting (etcd data race example and deadlock) (#68)